-When cleaning your air filter, it's important to use a cleaner that will thoroughly remove dirt and debris without petroleum-based chemicals, which can damage or dissolve the filter materials.
+When cleaning your car's air filter, it's important to use a cleaner that will thoroughly remove dirt and debris without petroleum-based chemicals, which can damage or dissolve the filter materials.
 You should avoid using solvents or kerosene for this reason.

-Simple Green All-Purpose Cleaner is aggressive on grease and heavy soils, but is gentle enough to clean air filters without harming the filter material or causing damage to surfaces found on automotive equipment.
-When used per label instructions, it's safe on aluminum, chrome, titanium and other high-tech alloys, as well as painted and gel-coated surfaces, anodized and electroplated parts, carbon fiber, metals, plastics, rubber and much more.
+Simple Green All-Purpose Cleaner is aggressive on grease and heavy soils but is gentle enough to clean air filters without harming the filter material or causing damage to surfaces found on automotive equipment.
+When used per label instructions, it's safe on aluminum, chrome, titanium, and other high-tech alloys, as well as painted and gel-coated surfaces, anodized and electroplated parts, carbon fiber, metals, plastics, rubber and much more.

 Check your Owner's Manual before cleaning the air filter.
-Always follow manufacturer's complete instructions for cleaning and maintenance.
+Always follow the manufacturer's complete instructions for cleaning and maintenance.
 Make sure the engine is cool to the touch before cleaning.

 - Rinse.
 Using a faucet or garden hose, rinse the filter from both sides, starting from the interior towards the exterior to prevent pushing dirt further into the fibers of the filter.
 Avoid wringing or stretching the filter – they can tear easily.
-Rinse until the water runs clean.
-Repeat process if necessary.
+Rinse until the water runs clear.
+Repeat the process if necessary.

 - Dry.
 Shake the filter to get rid of any excess water, then set it down to air dry.
 Make sure the filter is completely dry before oiling (if you have an oiled filter) and replacing it.